KhokiBernier/khokibernier.github.io/_posts/2020-07-27-Data-Visuals-Compilation.markdown

 date:   2020-07-28 00:16:39 -0400
 categories: jekyll update
 ---
-Compilation of data visuals used in projects:
+**Compilation of data visuals used in projects (dashboards were intended for 15-inch full screen views):**

 <img src="/assets/img/covid.jpg">